brickaa/hackastory/README.md

 - Image compression with [gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin)
 - Asset revisioning with [gulp-rev](https://github.com/sindresorhus/gulp-rev) and [gulp-rev-replace](https://github.com/jamesknelson/gulp-rev-replace)
 - [pym.js](http://blog.apps.npr.org/pym.js/) included by default for easy embedding in hostile CMS environments

-### Quickstart

-1. Download the project folder or clone the repo.
-2. `npm install`
-3. Authorize your computer if this is your first time to ever use the kit: `npm run spreadsheet/authorize`
-4. Add your Google sheet's ID to the `config.json`, and override any sheets that need to be processed differently. (`keyvalue` or `objectlist`)
-5. Get to work!

 ### Connect to S3